smores56/weaver/README.md

     out == Ok { alpha: 123, beta: Bool.true, xyz: "some_text", verbosity: 4 }
 ```

+There are also some examples in the [examples](./examples) directory that are more feature-complete
+more to come as this library matures.

 ## Roadmap

-This library is barely even work-in-progress, but once I can get an example running
+This library is a work-in-progress, but should be ready for usage in the next week or so!
-with the [basic-cli](https://github.com/roc-lang/basic-cli) platform, these are the
-main features I want to add support for:
+These are the main things I want to work on:

 - [X] simply-implemented support for optional args/lists of args
 - [ ] full documentation of the library's features